Dressing Up Your Front Porch

 The Modern Benefits– It also will cut down on the amount of bugs, birds and critters on your porch, since the ceiling looks the sky and not an actual shelter.
 So you are less likely to have unwanted nests, hives or webs.
 Which can eliminate accidental stings and those snake visitors that might drop by looking for a light afternoon egg snack in your local bird nests.
 We also have been wanting to add some old fashioned farmhouse style numbers over the front steps to our porch.
 I just like the character that this adds to a home.
 It is kind of a lost tradition since most homes have mailboxes with numbers, but I love the way big iron numbers mounted on a home look.
 It reminds me of those historical homes in Savannah that I just love.
 After searching online I was able to fine some 8″ iron numbers with a little heft to fill the 12″ space over our porch and not look to dinky like the 4-6″ versions at the local big box stores.
 In my opinion there is nothing worse than undersizing an item when you have a large space, which is one of the golden rules of a interior designer.

-I found these great farm style lanterns on Overstock.com for such a steal, both fixtures for $125, heck yeah!
+I found these great farm style Park Harbour Lanterns on Overstock.com on sale for such a steal, both fixtures for $125, heck yeah!
 The best part is no glass.
 That’s right I opted out of glass, since it is always getting dirty,coated in pollen or catching bugs up inside.
 I just think they are going to a more practical outdoor light fixtures and they will look good year round, with less maintenance, which for me is a win, win.